Sudbury railway station: British Railways (1948–1994)

 After nationalisation on 1 January 1948, Sudbury became part of the Eastern Region of British Railways.
 The engine shed was demolished in July 1956, although watering and stabling of locomotives still took place until October 1959.

 The station was unstaffed from 14 August 1966, when Paytrain operation of the line began, and local goods services were withdrawn on 31 October 1966.
 Sudbury became a terminus again following the Beeching cuts to railway services, which led to the closure of the through Stour Valley route on 6 March 1967.
 The track was removed and the station only required a single platform.
 The footbridge was moved to the East Anglian Railway Museum, where it is in use today.

 Despite the fact that all of the track bar a single line into the platform remained, Sudbury Goods Junction signal box was retained to control the level crossing.
 It was not until 15 February 1981 that the level crossing and signal box were closed.

 The station building was unused between 1966 and 1974, and housed the Sudbury Museum until a fire in 1985.
 In 1982, following the sectorisation of British Rail, the station became part of the London and South East sector, which was renamed Network SouthEast in July 1986.

 In 1991, to make way for the construction of the Kingfisher Leisure Centre, the station was re-sited to the edge of the town centre, making it the third station site.

-The privatisation era (1994–present day)
+Privatisation era (1994–present day)

 From privatisation the track at Sudbury station was the responsibility of Railtrack.Following the collapse of this organisation in 2002 responsibility fell to Network Rail.

 The train services have been operated by the following train operating companies: